bryonbaker/xamarin-spectrum-analyser/README.md

 ** Xamarin C# **

 In the Xamarin Solution there are a couple of parts to the binding.
 To call the C or C++ code in SuperpoweredSDK you need to use pInvoke.
 To call Objective-C you need to use a C# binding.
 The solution therefore contains three projects.
 Project 1: SuperpoweredSDKXamarinWrapper - demonstrates how to wrap the C and C++ Superpowered library.
 Project 2: SuperpoweredSDKBinding - demonstrates how to bind to the SuperpoweredFrequencies demo in Objective-C (this is where the binding to SuperpoweredIOSAudioOutput will go).
 Project 3: XamarinSpectrumAnalyser - the project that demonstrates the implementation of the binding.

 The code here is pretty self explanatory and the only thing worth noting is this is where we convert our "flattened" C++ code back into classes.
 Here I have basically reimplemented the original C++ interface in C# so you can use SuperpoweredBandpassFilterbank as per the current documentation.

+### A word on Provisioning Profiles ###
+If you do not have a Apple Developer membership and are instead using the free developer profile from Apple you may need to fiddle with the provisioning profile in Visual Studio.
+In order to deploy to a device you need to make sure that the provisioning profile in Info.plist matches the provisioning profile you have set up in XCode (has to be an exact match).
+You then need to check the iOS Bundle Signing in the project options has the correct Signing Identity and Provisioning Profile selected.

 #### Summary of set up ###